 Classifying areas according to whether they are urban or rural is a familiar concept.
 Recently, however, interest has grown in the varying fortunes of different-sized settlements – for example, whether cities have fared better than towns since the financial crisis.
 Rural/urban classifications don’t always provide a good way of dividing between towns and cities – for example, Cardiff (population 350,000) and North Walsham (population 12,500) are both classified as ‘urban city and town’.
 So the urban/rural classification wouldn’t be able to tell us about variation between settlements of different sizes, since it classifies both small towns and large cities with the same broad brush.

-This city and town classification aims to fill the gap, and provide an alternative way to analyse information for constituencies and local authorities.
+Since there was no existing classification of constituencies & local authorities in terms of cities and towns, we set out to fill the gap.
+This classification provides an alternative way to analyse information for constituencies and local authorities.
 It is not intended as a replacement for other classifications: for many datasets, differences between urban and rural areas are the right thing to capture.
 But sometimes we can learn more by looking at variation between cities, towns, and villages.
 See our Insight article published today for some examples.

-At its simplest, the classification categorises each area according to the type of settlement in which the largest proportion of its population lives.
-Settlements are classified according to an adjusted version of the taxonomy recently developed by the Centre for Towns:
+At its simplest, the classification categorises each constituency and local authority according to the type of settlement in which the largest proportion of its population lives.
+To achieve this, settlements are classified according to an adjusted version of the taxonomy recently developed by the Centre for Towns:

 This classification isn’t intended to resolve long-standing disputes about which settlements deserve to be called ‘cities’, ‘towns’, or ‘villages’.
 In fact, it takes no account of the ceremonial definition of ‘city’, using the term only as a way to identify larger settlements.
 For instance, St Albans is identified as a ‘large town’ here because its population is 86,000 – even though it has city status.
 Luton, on the other hand, doesn’t have city status, but is classified here as an ‘Other City’ because its population is 225,000.